Skip to main content

 • Continue to advocate for their child, while teaching the child the skills and knowledge needed to advocate for themselves.

-• Remember to do fun things with the child on a regular basis, individually and as a family.
+• Continue to do fun things with the child on a regular basis, individually and as a family.

 • Do not allow the responsibility of managing diabetes to become the dominant force in the child’s life; make time for hobbies, laughter, and a balanced life.